ashmichheda/CS50-edX/README.md

 # CS50-edX
-### Author: Ashmi Chheda

-### About CS50's Introduction to Computer Science
+### About CS50:
-This repo contains solutions of 7 problem sets (psets) of HavardX's CS50 course (Introduction to Computer Science) hosted on edX platform.
+This repo contains my solutions of 7 problem sets (psets) of HavardX's CS50 course (Introduction to Computer Science) hosted on edX platform. <br/>
-Programs implemented using C, PHP, HTML, JavaScript and CSS.
+Programs are implemented using C, PHP, HTML, JavaScript and CSS.

 ### Course Outcomes